Angel-ML/angel/docs/algo/sona/SCC_sona_en.md

 > SCC(strongly connected components) algorithm is used to calculate the strongly connected components of a graph.

+> **Note**: The SCC algorithm implementation is not included in the current open-source release.
+This document serves as algorithm reference only, and the example command is not runnable for now.

 ## 1. Algorithm Introduction
 On a directed graph, SCC algorithm assigns the same label to nodes belonging to the same strongly connected component.
 We implemented scc algorithm for large-scale networks based on Spark On Angel.
 The ps maintains the node's latest estimation of label and status.